ddd-by-examples/library/docs/example-mapping.md

 paragraphs, you will find results of this session.

-_Please note that this is a simplified variation of Example Mapping, where we just group examples by business areas, not focusing on the original rules, or use cases_
+_Please note that this is a simplified variation of Example Mapping, where we just group examples by business areas, not focusing on the rules, or use cases from the original technique_

 ## Holding